JCAndKSolutions/android-unit-test/README.md

 As you can notice, the example is run with the gradle wrapper of the main project.
 Hence the need of `../` (`..\` on Windows) to run the wrapper inside the example dir.

 The wrapper should download Gradle 1.8.
-The example depends on android plugin version 0.6.+ which it will also download.
+The example depends on Android's plugin version 0.6.+ which it will also download.
 Finally the example needs Android platform 19 and build tools 19.
 If you don't have them, you can either download them from the SDK Manager, or you can modify the build.gradle file and put the platform and build tools you use.

 Integrating with Android Studio
 -------------------------------